bebleo/smtpdfix/README.md

 ![build](https://github.com/bebleo/bebleo_smtpd_fixture/workflows/build/badge.svg)

-As simple SMTP server based on `aiosmtpd`  for use as a fixture with pytest that supports encryption and authentication.
+A simple SMTP server based on `aiosmtpd` for use as a fixture with pytest that supports encryption and authentication.
 All this does is receives messages and appends them to a list as an `email.Message`.

+This fisture is intended to address use-cases where to test an application that sends an email it needs to be intercepted for subsequent processing.
+For example, sending an email with a code for password reset or two-factor authentication.
+This fixture allows a test to trigger the email being sent, ensure that it's sent, and read the code from the email.

 ## Installing

-Installing handled through PyPi:
+Install using pip:

 ```sh
 pip install bebleo-smtpd-fixture
 ```

-Or, can equally be included in a `setup.py` file:
+Or, if you're using setuptools it can be included in the `tests_require` section of a `setup.py` file:

 ```python
 setup(